-This School will give special emphasis to the study of Buddhist ideas and values in relation to other philosophical and religious traditions.
-The wider social-historical-cultural contexts of the development of Buddhist traditions will be examined through an innovative and interdisciplinary curriculum.
+The School of Buddhist Studies, Philosophy, and Comparative Religions emphasizes the study of Buddhist ideas and values and historically contextualizes those ideas in relation to other philosophical and religious traditions.
+Through an interdisciplinary curriculum we examine the wider social-historical-cultural contexts of the development of Buddhist traditions.

-The School shall foster critical thinking and explore the wider cultural and historical context of Buddhism in individual regions of Asia.
-The dynamics of the spread of Buddhist ideas, art, literature; archaeology of key Buddhist sites across Asia; the study of primary texts, inscriptions, and art forms; the comparison of and interactions between various religious and philosophical traditions of Asia; and the theory and methods of the study of religious and philosophical traditions will be some of the focus areas of the School.
-The modern manifestations of Buddhism and its contemporary relevance could also be areas examined at the school.
+The School focuses on critical thinking and uses the theories and methodologies of the study of religion to explore the wider cultural and historical context of Buddhism and its related traditions.
+This includes explorations of Buddhism within different regions of Asia; the dynamics of the spread of Buddhist ideas, art, and literature; archaeology of key Buddhist sites; the study of primary texts, inscriptions and art forms; and the comparison and interactions between various religious and philosophical traditions of Asia.

-MA Programme: Students will be required to complete a course work of 48 credits (12 credits per semester) and submit a thesis towards the fulfillment of a Master’s degree.
-Six of these course credits shall be for thesis-specific courses taken with the student’s primary advisor.
-All students shall be required to take a survey course during the first semester of coursework; and a methodology course during their third semester.
-The MA thesis has to be approved by an appropriate faculty committee.
+MA Programme: Students are required to complete 48 hours of course work (12 credits per semester) and submit a thesis towards the fulfillment of a Master’s degree.
+Is of these course credits are for thesis-specific courses taken with the student’s primary advisor.
+All students are required to take a survey course during the first semester of coursework as well as a methodology course.
+The MA thesis must be approved by an appropriate faculty committee.

 The School gives special emphasis to the study of Buddhist ideas and values and their historical development in relation to other philosophical and religious traditions.